Ring III: History

 The beginning was constructed between 1962 and 1965 from Bemböle to Länsisalmi and the continuation to Jorvas was completed in 1968.
 Originally, each road was two lanes wide.
 The amount of traffic grew considerably over time and as a result the original intersections with Helsinki's exit roads became dangerous.
-Therefore, all intersections with the city exits had been rebuilt as merging loops by the beginning of the 1970s.
+Therefore, all intersections with the city exits had been rebuilt as interchanges by the beginning of the 1970s.
 The road has undergone almost continual modification and widening throughout its existence as traffic has increased in the region.

 In the mid-1970s, the road between Tikkurila and Helsinki-Vantaa Airport was renovated and 10 years later the road was expanded to four lanes up to Vihdintie.
 At the end of the 1980s, the road was extended to Muurala and then once again one kilometer farther to the west.
 This same stretch was rebuilt shortly afterwards when it was expanded to four lanes up through Gumböle during the 1990s.
-Throughout the 1980s, stretches of Kehä III were completed to the Lahti motorway and in the 1990s to the Porvoo motorway.
+Throughout the 1980s, stretches of Kehä III were completed to the Lahti motorway and to the Porvoo motorway in the 1990s.
 The road to Vuosaari Harbour, completed in 2007, extends from the eastern endpoint of Kehä III.
-At the start of 2000s major improvements were made to the heavily used stretch from Tikkurila to Helsinki-Vantaa Airport: the road was widened to 6 lanes and Tuusulanväylä motorway's intersection was rebuilt as a large system connection.
+At the start of the 2000s, major improvements were made to the heavily used stretch from Tikkurila to Helsinki-Vantaa Airport: the road was widened to 6 lanes and Tuusulanväylä motorway's intersection was rebuilt as a large system connection.

 When the road was originally built, it was simply called the "Ring road", but the planning of the other two major roads caused confusion.
 Therefore, it was called Kehä III from the 1970s onward.